hargoniX/bachelor/thesis/thesis.typ

 - The driver receives all packets that are received by the model (correctness)
 - The driver correctly instructs the model to send packets (correctness)

 This thesis can be split roughly into four parts.
-First we give brief introductions to the used technologies in @background.
+First, we give brief introductions to the used technologies in @background.
 We then demonstrate how we used these technologies to implement the driver and its verification harness in @implementation.
-Afterwards we analyze the results and limitations of our approach in @evaluation and finally draw our conclusions in @conclusion.
+Afterwards, we analyze the results and limitations of our approach in @evaluation and finally draw our conclusions in @conclusion.

 = Background <background>
-In this chapter we introduce the three key technologies that were used in our verification effort.
+In this chapter, we introduce the three key technologies that were used in our verification effort.
-First we give a brief introduction to the rather uncommon ways that L4 allows us to interact with our target hardware from the userspace in @l4.
-Afterwards we explain the features of Rust that are important in understanding the driver implementation later on in @rust.
-Finally we give an overview of the formal verification tooling that currently exists for Rust, argue why we preferred Kani over the others, and demonstrate its capabilities in @formal-rust.
+First, we give a brief introduction to the rather uncommon ways that L4 allows us to interact with our target hardware from the userspace in @l4.
+Afterwards, we explain the features of Rust that are important in understanding the driver implementation later on in @rust.
+Finally, we give an overview of the formal verification tooling that currently exists for Rust, argue why we preferred Kani over the others, and demonstrate its capabilities in @formal-rust.